Deterministic algorithms for the Lovasz Local Lemma: simpler, more general, and more parallel: Independent transversals

-There is a straightforward automaton of capacity $2$ to check event $E_v$.
-We will apply Theorem~\ref{main-thm4-summary2}(3) with $\delta = \lambda/(2b - 2)$; noting that the bad-events as well as the events in $\mathcal E$ involve at most $2$ variables.
-This generates a configuration $X_U$ avoiding all the bad-events, for which
+The events $E_v$ and bad-events $B$ can easily be checked by automata of size 2.
+We apply Theorem~\ref{main-thm4-summary2}(3) with $\delta = \lambda/(2b - 2)$, noting that the bad-events as well as the events in $\mathcal E$ involve at most $2$ variables.
+This generates an independent transversal $I$ with